SligZ7/Ciphers/README.md

 ~~- Ask for keyword (works same for both encrypting and decrypting)~~

-- Replace given text with new alphabet constructed from keyword
+~~- Replace given text with new alphabet constructed from keyword~~

 ###### Extra (Provide tools to assist cryptanalysis)
 - letter frequency